THE VALORISATION AWARD

 COLLABORATION

-Demonstration or having potential for significant collaboration with industry, including joint projects, funding or innovation partnerships.
+Demonstration or having potential for significant collaboration between the start-up and industry, including joint projects, funding or innovation partnerships.

 SOCIOECONOMIC